Application Process

 Criteria

-The second-year program (The Leadership Year) builds on principles from year one, and includes one on one consults in athlete life, mental skills and nutrition, more in depth workshops as well as gym-based training.
+The second-year program (The Leadership Year) builds on principles from year one, and includes one on one consults in athlete life (which addresses performance and life goals), health and wellbeing, mental skills coaching and sports nutrition oversight and programming, more in depth workshops as well as gym-based training and programming.
+The multi-disciplinary approach in year two is so important to supporting the athlete in sport and life and addresses the overall health and wellbeing of the athlete.
+Their sports doctors, physios, parents and coaches are all involved in the process.

 Year 3 – Excel

+The third year of the program or for some the first year as a mature athlete.
+(Time to Excel).
 This program was introduced in 2023 and has been very successful.
-It is a one year program where athletes have the ability to reapply each year.
-This program will include graduates who apply from the Year 2 program, as well as a selection of other athletes who are older (19+) years, who have not been through the OAS Talent Development program, however, are showing promise, and would like to be supported by the program to take their sporting performance to a higher level.
+It is an extension program where athletes have the ability to reapply each year.
+This program will include graduates who apply from the Year 2 program, as well as a selection of other athletes who are older (19+) years, who have not been through the OAS Talent Development Program (Yr 1 and 2), are recognised by their sporting body as showing promise and who have the attributes to reach higher honours in their sport.

 Criteria